How To Easily Compare Life Insurance Quotes

 The Best Way to Compare Insurance Quotes…

-Since there’s four ways to buy insurance – online, bank/lender, broker/advisor, and direct – obtain quotes by using all three methods to ensure you get the best price.
+Since there are four ways to buy insurance – online, bank/lender, broker/advisor, and direct – obtain quotes by using all three methods to ensure you get the best price.
 The same policies will be obtainable from all three sources.
 Find the best offer with the same level of cover.

 When you’re purchasing life insurance as a means of financial protection to ensure your mortgage is paid, even just an increase of £1 per month on a 25-year term life insurance policy will add £300 to the cost of the policy over the term of the cover.
 The higher the monthly difference, the higher the cost is to your cover, all because lenders, advisors and insurers price the same level of cover differently.